noislabs/docs2/src/integrate_nois_to_your_chain.md

        --node=https://rpc.uni.juno.deuslabs.fi:443 -y
 ```

-##### Setup the IBC channel
+##### Setup the IBC channel for the wasm relay - Transferring the randomness beacon not the tokens

 - choose your relayer software (ts-relayer or hermes or go-relayer).
-- get some NOIS tokens and your chain's native tokens.
-- create an IBC client and connection.
+- You can create a new IBC client and connection or skip if you want to use the existing connection (the one that has been created for the token transfer).
-- Create an IBC channel where the source is the nois-proxy on your chain and the
+- Create an IBC channel where the source is the nois-proxy you have just instantiated on your chain and the
   destination is the nois-gateway on the Nois chain (the direction is
   important).
 When creating the channel Make sure to use the wasm port.
   > ℹ️ If the nois-gateway address is